LaharB/VSDsquadron_mini_research_internship/README.md

 ![Alt text](<O1 mode riscv compiling .png>)

-After the compilation and creation of object file, we go to a new terminal and use **cat sum1ton.c** to display the code on th terminal and use the following command to see the assembly level instructions :
+After the compilation and creation of object file, we go to a new terminal and use **cat sum1ton.c** to display the code on the terminal and use the following command to see the assembly level instructions :

 <mark>riscv64-unknown-elf-objdump -d sum1ton.o | less</mark>